Arantuil/Govee-Discord-Bot/README.md

     - 🧿Blue: 0,0,255
     - 🟣Purple: 128,0,128
     - 🌸Pink: 255,20,147
+- $random - Change the color of the ledstrip to a random color

 ## The main.py file uses information from a file called 'personaldata.py'
 This file should contain the follow constants: